Skip over main navigation

 What is dystonia?

-Dystonia is a neurological movement disorder that is estimated to affect at least 100,000 people in the UK.
+Dystonia is a neurological condition that is estimated to affect at least 100,000 people in the UK.
+Learn more about it here.

 • What are the symptoms?